 - Each manuscript will be reviewed by at least two different peer-reviewers in addition to an editorial review.

-- For a thorough description on the peer review process, see the journal’s Peer Review Policy.
+- For a more thorough description on the peer review process, please see the journal’s Peer Review Policy.

 - Content: an article which presents original findings that help advance the medical field and implications on patient care.